The Seattle Kraken is listening to women and trying to shift the NHL culture: ‘This is how it should be’

 “Does Milbury not understand how many women probably were integral in making sure this whole hockey bubble experiment works?’’
 Strang wrote.
 “From the league?
 The NHLPA?
 The NHL clubs?
 His own broadcast?’’

 There’s a chance Granato would be inside the bubble right now had the Kraken been in these playoffs.
-Same with Alexandra Mandrycky, the Kraken’s director of analytics, who oversees a four-member research and development team that includes another woman, senior analyst Namita Nandakumar.
+Same with Alexandra Mandrycky, the Kraken’s director of hockey strategy and research, who oversees a four-member team that includes another woman, senior analyst Namita Nandakumar.

 Would they be distractions for players?
 Of course not.